djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 ## Case studies

 Actual assemblage development
-- Echo360 embed mapping
+- CARs and echo360 embed mapping - from Blackboard
-- CARs and word2Canvas
+- word2Canvas - to Canvas
-- canvas-collections
+- canvas-collections - in Canvas

 Theoretical/conceptual
 - I'm not a technology person